 General and administrative expenses consist primarily of salaries, related benefits, travel, and stock-based compensation expense for personnel in executive, finance, and administrative functions.
 General and administrative expenses also include professional fees for legal, consulting, accounting, tax, and audit services, and an allocation of facilities and information technology infrastructure costs.
-We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our continued research activities and development of our product candidates.
 We incur, and anticipate that we will continue to incur, costs associated with being a public company, including costs of accounting, audit, legal, regulatory, compliance and tax-related services related to maintaining compliance with requirements of Nasdaq and the SEC; director and officer insurance costs; and investor and public relations costs.
 Additionally, we may experience an increase in payroll and expense as a result of our preparation for potential commercial operations, especially related to sales and marketing costs.
-We expect that our general and administrative expenses will increase in future periods as we expand our operations and execute on our global development strategy, and incur costs associated with being a public company. strategy.
+We expect that our general and administrative expenses will increase in future periods as we expand our operations and execute on our global development strategy.

-Interest Income net
+Interest Income

-Interest income net consists of income from bank deposits and investments and investments.
+Interest income consists of income from bank deposits and investments.